RoMeLaUCLA/robot-player/README.md

 The above ordering corresponds to the id order 1, 2, 3, 4, 5, 6, 7, 8, 9, 10 and writes the value 1.5 radians to all the motors.

 #### Dynamixel Control Table
-Each Dynamixel motor has a different control table based on which protocol (1.0 or 2.0) and which motor model (MX-28, DXLPRO, MX-106) you are using.
-To keep users from having to deal with this annoying difference between all of the motors, the motor model of each motor is determined at startup and an appropriate control table is selected for each motor.
+Each Dynamixel motor has a different control table based on which protocol (i.e. 1.0 or 2.0) and which motor model (e.g. DXLPRO H54_200_S500_R) you are using.
+To keep users from having to deal with this annoying difference between all of the motors, the model of each motor is determined at startup and an appropriate control table is selected for each motor.

-The file that holds all of these mappings is named dxl\_control\_table.py and is (currently as of 1-13-18) located in rf/player/dynamixel_sdk/dxl_control_table.

-Each control table class is implemented as a class.
-Here's an annotated snippet of the DXLPRO 2.0 class:
+Each control table is implemented as a class in [dxl_control_table.py](robot_player/dxl/dxl_control_table.py) Here's an annotated snippet of the DXLPRO 2.0 class:

 ```python